Incheon International Airport: Terminals

-Terminal 1 (Incheon T1)
+Terminal 1

 Terminal 1 (measuring 496000 m2) is the largest airport terminal by area in South Korea.
 Terminal 1 was designed by Curtis W. Fentress, FAIA, RIBA of Fentress Architects.
 It is 1060 m long, 149 m wide, and 33 m high.
 Its construction cost was 5.632 trillion South Korean Won.
 The terminal has 47 boarding ports (all of which can accommodate the Airbus A380), 50 customs inspection ports, 2 biological quarantine counters, 6 stationary and 14 portable passenger quarantine counters, 120 arrival passport inspection counters, 8 arrival security ports, 28 departure security ports, 252 check-in counters, and 120 departure passport inspection counters.
 In 2015, an automatic check-in counter lane was introduced, which people travelling via Korean Air, Asiana Airlines and China Southern Airlines can use.
-Instead of having airport staff at the counter, there is a machine where travellers input their flight information, scan their passports, receive their flight tickets and lastly, load the luggage onto the conveyor.
+Instead of having airport staff at the counter, there is a machine where travellers input their flight information, scan their passports, receive their flight tickets, and lastly, load the luggage onto the conveyor.
 This system was planned to be introduced in Terminal 2, but in May 2015, Incheon Airport used one of the counter islands for the unmanned luggage handling system.

-In December 2023, a Oneworld-branded and operated lounge opened in Incheon Airport Terminal 1 to serve passengers flying on seven of the alliance's 13 member carriers who serve the airport: American Airlines, Cathay Pacific, Finnair, Malaysia Airlines, Qantas, Qatar Airways, and SriLankan Airlines.
+In December 2023, a Oneworld-branded and operated lounge opened in Incheon Airport Terminal 1 to serve passengers flying on seven of the alliance's 16 member carriers who serve the airport: Alaska Airlines, American Airlines, Cathay Pacific, Finnair, Malaysia Airlines, Qatar Airways, and SriLankan Airlines.
 It is the first in a series of planned lounges under development by the alliance.